SpaceShipTwo: Commercial operation

-The duration of the flights will be approximately 2.5 hours, though only a few minutes of that will be in space.
-The price will initially be US$200,000.
+The duration of the flights was expected to be approximately 2.5 hours, although only a few minutes of that was to be in space.
+The price was initially US$200,000.
 More than 65,000 would-be space tourists applied for the first batch of 100 tickets.
 By December 2007, Virgin Galactic had 200 paid-up customers on its books for the early flights, and 95% were passing the 6-8 g centrifuge tests.
-That number had increased to 575 by early 2013.
-In April 2013, Virgin Galactic announced that the price for a seat would increase 25% to $250,000 before the middle of May 2013, and would remain at US$250,000 "until the first 1,000 people have traveled, so that it matches up with inflation since [Virgin Galactic] started".
+By the start of 2011, that number had increased to 410, and to 575 by early 2013.

+In April 2013, Virgin Galactic announced that the price for a seat would increase 25% to US$250,000 before the middle of May 2013, and would remain at US$250,000 "until the first 1,000 people have traveled, so that it matches up with inflation since [Virgin Galactic] started".

-Following 50–100 test flights, the first paying customers were expected to fly aboard the craft in 2014.
+The first paying customers had been expected to fly aboard the craft in 2014, following 50–100 test flights.
 Refining the projected schedule in late 2009, Virgin Galactic declined to announce a firm timetable for commercial flights, but did reiterate that initial flights would take place from Spaceport America.
-Operational roll-out will be based on a "safety-driven schedule".
-In addition to making suborbital passenger launches, Virgin Galactic will market SpaceShipTwo for suborbital space science missions.
+Operational roll-out would be based on a "safety-driven schedule".

+In addition to making suborbital passenger launches, Virgin Galactic marketed SpaceShipTwo for suborbital space science missions.

 NASA sRLV program

-By March 2011, Virgin Galactic had submitted SpaceShipTwo as a reusable launch vehicle for carrying research payloads in response to NASA's suborbital reusable launch vehicle (sRLV) solicitation, which is a part of the agency's Flight Opportunities Program.
+By March 2011, Virgin Galactic had submitted SpaceShipTwo as a reusable launch vehicle for carrying research payloads in response to NASA's suborbital reusable launch vehicle (sRLV) solicitation, which was a part of the agency's Flight Opportunities Program.
 Virgin projected research flights might reach a peak altitude of 110 km.
-These flights will provide approximately four minutes of microgravity for research payloads.
-Payload mass and microgravity levels have not yet been specified.
+These flights would provide approximately four minutes of microgravity for research payloads.
+Payload mass and microgravity levels had not been specified at the time.
 Since May 2021, NASA-supported technology and systems have been tested on SpaceShipTwo.

 Future spacecraft

-In August 2005, the president of Virgin Galactic stated that if the suborbital service with SpaceShipTwo is successful, the follow-up SpaceShipThree would be an orbital craft.
+In August 2005, the president of Virgin Galactic stated that if the suborbital service with SpaceShipTwo would be successful, the follow-up SpaceShipThree would be an orbital craft.
 In 2008, Virgin Galactic suggested that it may develop a high-speed passenger vehicle to offer transport through point-to-point suborbital spaceflight.